 Ski Challenge Scoring System

 A handicap system is used to determine medals.
-A new handicap is achieved for each race run, and is strictly the percentage slower than the par time (zero handicap).
-Each racers’ best handicap of the two runs is used to determine medal and team points.
+A new handicap is achieved for each race run and is strictly the percentage slower than the par time (zero handicap).
+The par time is determined by picking a pacesetter for each run and determining a par time based on their established pace handicap and their time.
+Each racer’s best handicap of the two runs is used to determine medal and team points.
 Medals are awarded at each race at an awards ceremony.
 Refer to the official Ski Challenge Scoring Chart for details on the scoring system.
 The top six scores from each team count for team points.
 These accumulate weekly through Race 7 to determine team placement in league standings.
 Racer points for #7, #8, #9 racers (and bonus points, how many points a medal is achieved by) will be accumulated each week to determine any tiebreakers at the last race.

 Points are assigned by the medal earned.
 The top six scores from each team count for team points.
 The team points accumulate each week to determine race series event standings and placement in the State Championships.